queengooborg/PlusTiC-Reforged/README.md

 ### For versions of Minecraft that NeoForge is available, will you port it to the original Forge too?

 I don't particularly plan to support the original Forge from Minecraft 1.20.2 and up, which are the versions that NeoForge is available for.
-While it should "just work" as they share similar codebases (at least for now), my time to work on this is limited.
+Depending on how difficult it will be to support both modloaders, I may end up adding support.

 ### Are you going to add code that blocks a specific player's UUID from joining servers?